 What is the Writing Process?Posted In Writing | Posted By Kristy Robins

 The writing process is a series of steps used to create a thoughtful and polished piece of writing.
 While the individual approach may vary from writer to writer, these steps lay the foundation for good writing for all types of compositions.
 Teaching the writing process to your homeschool students is vital to their success.
 As young writers begin to fully understand how to follow the process, they will build important skills enabling them to write with more confidence and independence.
 These skills will serve your students well throughout their education and remain useful to them when they become adults.
+So, if whether you’re a novice homeschool teacher wondering, “How do I teach homeschool writing?” or an experienced homeschool teacher, teaching the writing process is paramount to your students’ success.

 Writing Process Steps